TaxStatsCloud/SubmitSmart/replit.md

 - **Documentation Guidance**: Provide hints and support for users to upload correct documentation
 - **Authority Compliance**: Ensure all filings meet the highest standards for HMRC and Companies House acceptance

-## Production Deployment Strategy
-- **Real-World Filing Demo**: Kept visible in production as a valuable feature showcase for users
-- **Environment Detection**: `REPLIT_DEPLOYMENT` environment variable available (set to '1' when published) for future conditional features if needed

 ## System Architecture
-The platform features a React frontend (TypeScript), a Node.js/Express backend, and a PostgreSQL database with Drizzle ORM.
+The platform utilizes a React frontend (TypeScript), a Node.js/Express backend, and a PostgreSQL database with Drizzle ORM.
 The UI/UX emphasizes a Silicon Valley-level design with glass morphism and gradient backgrounds.
-Core functionalities include AI-driven document processing, comprehensive financial reporting (P&L, Balance Sheet, Cash Flow), and an Extended Trial Balance system.
-Filing automation integrates with HMRC and Companies House via XML Gateway for iXBRL and CT600 submissions.
+Key functionalities include AI-driven document processing, comprehensive financial reporting (P&L, Balance Sheet, Cash Flow), an Extended Trial Balance system, and an iXBRL Generation Service supporting FRC 2025 Taxonomy.

-A sophisticated multi-agent system automates customer acquisition, including a Companies House Discovery Agent for lead generation, an Email Enrichment Service via Hunter.io, and a three-tier Outreach Campaign System.
-Admin dashboards offer real-time lead pipelines, agent control, conversion analytics, and user management with role-based access control.
+Filing automation integrates with HMRC and Companies House via XML Gateway for iXBRL and CT600 submissions, including sophisticated authentication for both government APIs.
+A multi-agent system automates customer acquisition, featuring a Companies House Discovery Agent, an Email Enrichment Service, and a three-tier Outreach Campaign System.
+Admin dashboards provide real-time lead pipelines, agent control, conversion analytics, and user management with role-based access control.
 Authentication is handled via email/password with Passport.js, scrypt hashing, and PostgreSQL-backed session storage.

-The platform includes a critical iXBRL Generation Service supporting Companies House's mandatory filing requirements, incorporating the FRC 2025 Taxonomy and automatic entity size detection.
-An enhanced iXBRL Validation Service ensures comprehensive validation.
-A professional accountant review dashboard (`/filings/review`) provides summary metrics, validation results, and an approval workflow.

-Recent enhancements include multi-company management with tier-based limits, secure backend AI chatbot integration, and smart recommendation security for tenant isolation.
-The agent system has been improved with broader industry targeting and Exa AI integration for comprehensive company data enrichment.
-UX improvements include a UK Accounting Expert AI Chatbot, deadline warnings, credit usage visualization, and AI-powered smart filing recommendations.
+The system incorporates multi-company management with tier-based limits, a secure backend AI chatbot, and smart recommendation security with tenant isolation.
+UX includes a UK Accounting Expert AI Chatbot, deadline warnings, credit usage visualization, and AI-powered smart filing recommendations.
 Guided filing workflows for Annual Accounts, Confirmation Statements, and CT600 offer contextual help.
-Advanced pricing tiers (Basic, Professional, Enterprise) and mobile optimization with PWA support are also implemented.

-Legal disclaimers are integrated at three levels with optimized UX:
-1. **Compact Footer Disclaimer** - Single-line summary with link to full disclaimer page
-2. **Filing Submission Warnings** - Comprehensive modal dialog requiring explicit acknowledgment before submission
-3. **AI Assistant Disclaimer** - Context-specific warnings for AI-generated advice

-All disclaimers emphasize user responsibility and disclaim professional advice while minimizing screen real estate impact.
-Critical production hardening involved removing hardcoded user/company IDs and enforcing authentication middleware and role-based authorization across all sensitive endpoints.
-Features like automatic form pre-fill from Annual Accounts to CT600 and an invitation-based Auditor Access System with a read-only `auditor` role have been implemented.
+An invitation-based Auditor Access System provides a read-only `auditor` role.
+Legal disclaimers are integrated at three levels to ensure compliance and user responsibility without impacting user experience.
+The platform also supports comparative year functionality for UK accounting standards, and a comprehensive CT600 validation system mapped to all 165 HMRC form boxes, including intelligent supplementary page detection and prior year comparison.

 ## External Dependencies
 - **OpenAI**: AI-driven document processing, financial data extraction, and smart filing recommendations.